RBD: 2006–2007: Celestial and Rebels

 In early 2006, the group went on tour across the United States for the first time, which was recorded and released as a CD/DVD in April 2006, titled Live in Hollywood.
 It peaked at number six on the Latin Albums chart.
 Since that year, former singer Lynda Thomas, who had been uncredited with the group since their debut, officially became a recurring contributor for them.
 The first song credited to her was "No Pares", performed by Dulce María.

+RBD in Brazil during February 2006.

 In May 2006, the group released a Portuguese-language version of Nuestro Amor, titled Nosso Amor Rebelde, targeted for the Brazilian market.
 Nosso Amor Rebelde is their second album in Portuguese, released only in Brazil.
 The album contains Portuguese versions of 11 songs from Nuestro Amor.
 The album, however, did not have a full week of album sales because of its Friday release.
 Despite this, it became their first album to peak or chart in the top 20 of the Billboard 200.
 RBD was nominated for the Latin Grammy Awards in 2006 in the category Best Pop Album by a Group or Duo for Nuestro Amor.
 They performed a new version of "Tras de mí" at the ceremony.

 In November 2006, the group released their third album, Celestial, produced and directed by Carlos Lara and Armando Ávila.
 The album debuted at number 15 on the Billboard 200 with over 137,000 copies sold in the United States in its first week.
 The album spawned three hit singles, "Ser o Parecer", "Celestial" and "Bésame sin miedo".
 In Spain, Celestial was certified Platinum.

 One month later, in December 2006 a Portuguese-language edition of the album was released for the Brazilian market called Celestial (Versão Brasil).
 This third album in Portuguese was the first to be recorded in Brazil.
 From their tour in Brazil, the group released a DVD titled Live in Rio (2007).
 The group were also honored for selling over 2.5 million copies of their albums and DVD's in the country.
 That same month, the group released their fourth album and first English-language album, Rebels, which debuted at number 40 on the Billboard 200 with 94,000 copies sold in its first week.
 Rebels was certified Gold in Japan for having sold over 250,000 copies.

 The group was nominated twice in the category "Latin Pop Album of the Year By a Duo or Group", with Celestial and Live in Hollywood.
 They also received a nomination for "Top Latin Albums Artist of the Year" and "Latin Tour of the Year" for Tour Generación RBD.
 The show was held on 26 April in Miami, Florida.
 They won in all categories they were nominated in.
 Celestial won the former award.